corbindavenport/corbindavenport.github.io/about.md

 permalink: "about/index.html"
 ---

-# About Me 👨‍💻
+# About Me 📓

 {% photo %}

 I'm a tech journalist, independent software developer, and podcaster living in Raleigh, North Carolina.
 I currently work for [How-To Geek](https://www.howtogeek.com/author/corbindavenport/) as News Editor, host the [Tech Tales podcast](https://techtalesshow.com), and maintain over a dozen open-source web apps, browser extensions, and utilities.

 I previously worked as a writer at XDA Developers, PC Gamer, and Android Police.

-### My tech

-**Desktop:** 2020 M1 Mac Mini (16GB RAM, 512GB SSD), Dell UltraSharp U2913WM monitor, Logitech MX Keys Mini keyboard, Logitech Lift mouse, Blue Yeti microphone

-**Gaming PC:** Ryzen 5 1600 CPU, 16GB RAM, 500GB Samsung 960 SSD, 1TB Samsung 860 Evo SSD, Zotac GTX 1080 Mini, Thermaltake Core V1 case

-**Laptop:** 2020 M1 MacBook Air (8GB RAM, 512GB SSD)

-**Phone:** iPhone 15
+I also made a Minecraft blog years ago called Powered by Redstone and Redstone Central.

 ### Recent photos